 Starting a livery yard can be an extremely challenging, but ultimately rewarding experience.
 We have covered only a small selection of issues to be considered in this article and you must be prepared for many more unforeseen demands.
 This article is designed only to give a loose idea of what to expect from what can be a demanding business venture.
 However, if you love horses, there are few better ways to earn a living.

-If you are starting a livery yard and would like some advice on how many stables to buy, or how to lay out a stable block, contact us today for advice or download a brochure for more information.
+If you are starting a livery yard and would like some advice on how many stables to buy, contact us today for advice or more information.